Counties 1 Southern North: Counties 1 Southern North (2022– )

 Following the reorganisation of the leagues, Southern Counties North was renamed Counties 1 Southern North and remained a level seven league.
-The champions are promoted to Regional 2 South Central and the bottom side is relegated, depending on location, to a level eight league; Counties 2 Berks/Bucks & Oxon North or Counties 2 Berks/Bucks & Oxon South.
+The champions are promoted to Regional 2 South Central or Regional 2 Thames and one or two teams (on one occasion five) are relegated, depending on location, to one of the level eight leagues; Counties 2 Berks/Bucks & Oxon.